USSBA/certify_activity_log/README.md

 - `current_page`: the current page number
 - `per_page`: the number of items per page
 - `total_entries`: the total number of items that match the current search

+## Export Activity Log
+The gem provides a method for calling the `export` route of the Activity Log API: `CertifyActivityLog::Activity.export`.
+At minimum, this method requires that an `application_id` is provided as a parameter.
+Providing no parameters or no `application_id` will return a 400 'Bad Request'.
+A correctly formatted request will return the API response body which will be a string of the pipe delimited content which can be rendered as `"Content-Type => "text/csv"`.

 ## Development
 Use `rake console` to access the pry console.